noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of data to make it usable for your needs

 Data Transformation Steps

 There are five basic steps involved in data transformation that are important to know whether you are creating, implementing, or making use of the transformation workflow.
-These steps are necessary to consider no matter how simple or complex your data transformation will be.
-By following this rough guideline, you’ll be able to properly plan and process your data to achieve your data goals.
+These steps are necessary to consider no matter how simple or complex the data transformation will be.
+By following this rough guideline, you’ll be able to properly plan and process the data to achieve your data goals.

 1. Data Discovery and Data Profiling